batoorsohail/recipe-app/README.md

 # 📖 Recipe App <a name="about-project"></a>

-**Recipe App** is a rails application that keeps track of all your recipes and ingredients create recipes and generate a shopping list based on what you have and what they are missing on a recipe.
-You can also make your favourite recipes public
+**Recipe App** is a rails application that keeps track of all your recipes and ingredients creates recipes and generates a shopping list based on what you have and what they are missing on a recipe.
+You can also make your favorite recipes public.

 ## 🛠 Built With <a name="built-with"></a>